GeronimoTheMouse/Dijkstra-JS/README.md

 ## Information
 This repository contains an implementation of the so called "Dijkstra's Shortest Path Algorithm" in JavaScript.
-The advantage of this implementation from others is that it's rather simple and tiny due to the fact that both the dijkstra's algorithm as well as the path retreiving method are implemented using recursion.
+The advantage of this implementation from others is that it's rather simple and tiny due to the fact that both the dijkstra's algorithm as well as the path retrieving method are implemented using recursion.
 ## Test Example
 In the Test folder you can view a simple usage of my implementation of the famous algorithm.
 In this specific case we have the following scenario:
 ![Diagram-Photo](test-case-scenario.png "Diagram")